bcoles/kasld/docs/reproducibility.md

-Every architecture is booted on mainline kernel.org kernels — the LTS lines 5.15 and 6.6 and current 7.0 — cross-built from pinned source by `tests/vm/build-kernel` (a stock upstream defconfig plus a fixed endianness/devtmpfs overlay).
+Every architecture is booted on mainline kernel.org kernels — the LTS lines 5.15 and 6.6 and current 7.0 — cross-built from pinned source by `tests/vm/build-kernel` (a stock upstream defconfig plus fixed config overlays: endianness, devtmpfs, and text KASLR for riscv64 and ppc32).
 Eight of them additionally boot a publicly-fetchable Alpine distro kernel; the other six — `mips`, `mipsel`, `mips64el`, `powerpc64`, `ppc32`, `riscv32` — have no Alpine port, so mainline is their only source.
 Cells are named `<arch>-<distro>-<line>`;